ng-girls/todo-list-tutorial-french/local-storage.md

 ## Add some default data

-Let's assume we want our todo list to always have some default data to start with.
+Let's assume we want our todo list toalways have some default data to start with.
 We can add it by modifying our service, by adding in the constants section \(after the imports\):

 ```ts